PlaidWeb/publ-site/content/blog/20180502 that was embarrassing.md

 So, note to self: library version pinning is a good idea.
 I should also learn how to properly manage my version dependencies.

+Thanks to @therealtakeshi for [bringing this to my attention](https://twitter.com/therealtakeshi/status/991908218686377984)!

 .....

 The short version of what brought this site down was that, as far as I can tell, Flask-Cache pushed out an